LunarG/gfxreconstruct/BUILD.md

 Both of these repositories are added to the project as Git Submodules.

-Once the repository has been cloned, you must enter the gfxreconstruct source directory you create and pull down the submodule information using the following command:
+Once the repository has been cloned, you must enter the gfxreconstruct source directory you created and pull down the submodule information using the following command:

 ```